Configuration Reference

 - Getting Started - Setup guide

-- Advanced Features - Multi-queue and sharded scheduler
+- Scalability - Multi-queue and sharded scheduler

 - Resilience - Retry policies and timeouts